 Slow Factory Review: More Than Just Fashion

 On Thursday, March 30, 2017, sustainability and space merged.
-In the greatest single display of recycling ever achieved by the human race, SpaceX reused a rocket.
-The Falcon 9 delivered its payload about half an hour after its second successful launch, and history was made.
+In the most significant single display of recycling ever achieved by the human race, SpaceX reused a rocket.
+The Falcon 9 delivered its payload about half an hour after its second successful launch, making history.

 Because space inspires, it drives.
-It calls man to do better and be better and to simply be more than we are.
+It calls man to do better and be better and ultimately to be more than we are.
 It causes us to connect, to accomplish, to reach literal and figurative heights.
-The lofty goals and achievements of those who came before call for both quiet introspection and dramatic, overwrought prose.
+The lofty goals and achievements of those who came before appeal for both quiet introspection and dramatic, overwrought prose.

 My point is that space not only inspires, it reflects.
 Looking back upon the Earth, from either portal or photo, is looking at ourselves and seeing the connection that binds us.
 The desire to do better for the planet may exist in no more appropriate place than space.
-So, it should come as no surprise that Slow Factory’s mission is inspired by one of those very reflections, and that caring for our planet is evident in every approach they take.
+So it should come as no surprise that one of those very reflections inspire slow Factory’s mission, and that caring for our planet is evident in every approach they take.

 Slow Factory embraces the notion of slow fashion.
 Just like slow food, it is about harnessing and appreciating the beauty of the simple life that exists around us and savoring every last detail.
-Their sustainable scarves are made in Italy of silk, cotton, and modal, with plans to create even more eco-friendly fabrics in the future.
-They have the same certifications that all the really cool kids have (except for being a BCorps – someone should get on that!).
-And, they are using their products to tell some of the most important stories still needing to be told.
+Their sustainable scarves, made in Italy of silk, cotton, and modal, represent the core of the brand.
+They have the same certifications that all the really cool kids have.
+And, they are using their products to tell some of the most compelling stories affecting humanity.

-Slow Factory may always have had sustainable ethics for the business in place, but it was not until founder Celine Semaan Vernon came across astronaut Alexander Gerst’s photo, Gaza By Night, with the tweeted caption, “the saddest image I took from space”, that the brand finally connected to its mission (control).
+Slow Factory may always have had sustainable ethics for the business mapped out, but it was not until founder Celine Semaan Vernon came across astronaut Alexander Gerst’s photo, Gaza By Night, with the tweeted caption, “the saddest image I took from space”, that the brand finally connected to its mission (control).

 Whether you are attracted to the possibility of the stars, or the reality of the ground, the scarves, wrist-wraps, and neck-ties are stunning pieces of achievement in art, to be worn in reminder of how much more you could be.
 Reach higher, stand taller, do better, and never forget that the hard work that came before you is tied in inspiration around your neck.

 One of the hardest aspects of the sustainable lifestyle is recognizing greenwashing.
-Perhaps it’s one of those things that you just know when you see it, or maybe you prefer to withhold judgement until research has been done, and you are satisfied that the company in question is all smoke and mirrors.
+Perhaps it’s one of those things that you know when you see, or maybe you prefer to withhold judgment until research is available, only then satisfied that the company in question is all smoke and mirrors.
 I define greenwashing as the act of a brand using an eco-concept in their marketing, with no evidence of plans for further improvements.
 Slow Factory, though, has highlighted another sign of the true eco-warrior, by calling out the greenwashers.

-If you’re still undecided about the giant H&M’s intent and whether they help or hinder the eco-fashion movement, just take this one example from the music video, Rewear It, as the lyrics sing out:
+If you’re still undecided about the giant H&M’s intent and whether they help or hinder the eco-fashion movement, take this example from the music video, Rewear It, as the lyrics sing out: